susestudio/studio-help/400_use/600_amazon-ec2.md

 # Amazon EC2

-## Using SUSE® Studio to Build and Deploy Amazon EC2 Format Images
+## Using SUSE Studio to Build and Deploy Amazon EC2 Format Images

 Regular users of SUSE Studio have long known about the [Amazon Elastic Compute Cloud (EC2)][EC2] build format that is available for SUSE Linux